DHTMLX/docs-spreadsheet/docs/localization.md

     ascSort: "Sort A to Z",
     descSort: "Sort Z to A",

-    // Actions
+    //Actions
     copy: "Copy",
     edit: "Edit",
     insert: "Insert",
     remove: "Remove",
     linkCopied: "Link copied to clipboard",

-    // Filter
+    //filter
-    e:"Is empty",
+    e: "Is empty",
     ne: "Is not empty",
     tc: "Text contains",
     tdc: "Text doesn't contain",